Category Archives: MonSFFA Website

 5) THANK YOU

-We thank all of you, our members, whether here in person or joining us online, for contributing to our MST3K experiment, this afternoon.
-Additionally, we thank Keith Braithwaite for his presentation on the Titanic in SF/F. Acknowledgments, as well, to all who helped to plan and run today’s get-together; don’t forget to comment on today’s meeting (www.MonSFFA.ca).
+We thank all of you, our members, whether here in person or joining us online, for contributing to our discussion, this afternoon, and additionally, we thank Keith Braithwaite for his presentation on Ray Harryhausen’s unrealized films.
+A tip of the hat, as well, to all who helped to plan and run today’s get-together; don’t forget to comment on today’s meeting (www.MonSFFA.ca).

 6) NEXT MONTH’S EVENT: